-For our first Christmas as married couple, Patrick surprised me with the iconic red Cartier box under the Christmas tree that had the trinity bracelet inside, accompanied by a handwritten letter that moved me to tears… It’s also one of those pieces of jewellery that have a very special meaning to me and that won’t ever leave my wrist soon for that reason.
+For our first Christmas as married couple, Patrick surprised me with the iconic red Cartier box under the Christmas tree that had the trinity bracelet inside, accompanied by a handwritten letter that made me cry like a baby… It’s also one of those pieces of jewellery that have a very special meaning to me and it won’t leave my wrist soon for that reason.

 ANNA Inspiring Jewellery

 When I moved to Vienna in 2010 I saw lots of girls wearing dainty colorful bracelets with tiny silver or gold plates that had engravings on them.
 It didn’t take me very long to find out they are from ANNA Inspiring Jewellery.
-I fell in love the bracelets (and the rest of the jewellery collection) the minute I saw it and started collecting those bracelets as lucky charms.
-I have been wearing them since nine long years now and all of the tags mark very special occasions: Some have been gifts from friends, some of them are friendship bracelets, and all of them represent wonderful memories.
+I fell in love with the bracelets (and the rest of the jewellery collection) the minute I saw them and started collecting those bracelets as lucky charms.
+I have been wearing them since nine long years now and all of the tags mark very special occasions: Some have been gifts from friends, some of them are friendship bracelets – all of them represent wonderful memories.

 Almost ten years later it’s amazing to see the brand that ANNA has turned into, expanding from one little store in Vienna to all over Europe and even to NYC.